2026 Family Guide

 Here are some tips to safely remove an attached tick, should you find one:

-• Tweezers are the best tool to use.
+• Pointed tweezers are the best tool to use.

 • Place tweezers as close to the skin as possible.
-Try to grab the tick’s head or just above it.
+Try to grab the tick’s head or mouth, right where it enters the skin.

-• Pull upward with a slow and steady motion.
+• Pull upward with a slow, firm, and steady motion.
 Try to avoid breaking the tick, but don’t be alarmed if the head breaks off and remains in the skin.
 Disease transmission is not possible without the entire body.

-• Disinfect the bite area with rubbing alcohol or soap and water.
+• Disinfect the bite area with rubbing alcohol or hydrogen peroxide.

 • Contact your child’s healthcare provider.